 If you're brave, ride on the outside.
 Stand on the running board and hang onto one of the poles on the outside of the car.
 It's a vulnerable, thrilling feeling, but watch out for other cable cars approaching.
-They pass quite close and it's easy to get hurt, as one of my friends learned the hard way.
+They pass quite close and it's easy to get hurt; don't learn this the hard way.

-Before you start this tour, learn how to ride the cable cars and how to avoid paying for a new ticket every time you get on, read the guide to San Francisco cable cars.
+Before you start this tour, learn how to ride the cable cars and how to avoid paying for a new ticket every time you get on.

 Powell-Hyde Line: Cable Car Museum and Russian Hill